data-dot-all/dataall/pages/code.md

         )
 ```

+The exports from this package are:

+1. `aws.db.get_engine(envname='local')` : returns a wrapper for a SQLAlchemy  engine instance
+2. `aws.db.Base` : a SQL alchemy Base metadata class
+3. `aws.db.Resource` :  a SQL alchemy class that holds common fields (label, created,...) found in data.all models
+4. `aws.db.create_schema_and_tables` :  a method that will create schema and tables

 **Note**: Granular permissions specified from the UI are stored in the permission table.
 Check the permission model and
 apis to dig deeper into the logic.